CFHanley/NN-Reccomender/README.md

 Below are the summary sections from the python file and report that are key to the learning outcomes and results.

 **Data processing**

-The following attributes were removed * New-Sub - little face value relevance based on initial EDA
+The following attributes were removed:
+* New-Sub - little face value relevance based on initial EDA
 * Premium Pack - little face value relevance based on initial EDA * Session Id - values are nearly all unique, therfore was removed * Query Id - values are nearly all unique, therfore was removed
 * Day - Found not to improve model, removed to reduce dimensionality * Hour - Found not to